shamshirialireza/ICL-Long-Context-Sentiment/README.md

-# In Context Learning for Long-Context Sentiment Classification using LLMs
+# In Context Learning for Long-Context Sentiment Classification

 A dynamic framework for benchmarking **in-context learning (zero-shot and few-shot) for long context sentiment classification** across multiple LLM providers and multiple datasets.